Elmmoon/Spotify-Playlist-Notifier/README.md

 ## 📋 Features

-- 🎧 **Live Playlist Monitoring:** Periodically checks Spotify playlists for newly added songs.
+- 🎧 **Live Playlist Monitoring:** Periodically checks Spotify playlists for newly added songs, using a lightweight snapshot check before doing a full track scan.
 - 💬 **Rich Discord Embeds:** Automatically posts track details including song title, artist name, direct Spotify link, and album artwork.
+- 🛡️ **Self-Healing:** A temporarily unreachable Spotify API (e.g. rate-limiting) or a misconfigured/deleted Discord channel no longer requires a manual restart — the bot logs the issue and keeps retrying automatically.
+Individual failures are retried a bounded number of times, then dropped and logged, so one bad track or outage can't jam the whole notification queue.
 - ⚡ **24/7 Uptime (Set & Forget):** Runs on Render with a lightweight background Flask endpoint pinged every 5 minutes by `cron-job.org` to prevent idle sleeping.
-- 🔐 **Headless OAuth Authentication:** Utilizes a persistent Spotify Refresh Token so server deployments never require manual browser authentication or interactive terminal input.
+- 🔐 **Headless OAuth Authentication:** Uses a persistent Spotify Refresh Token, so server deployments never need manual browser auth or terminal input.
 - 🔎 **Channel Backfill:** One-off script that scans full channel history for Spotify track links (including auto-embeds) and adds any missing tracks to the playlist, skipping ones already there.

 ---